Can You Use Your HSA or FSA to Pay for Chiropractic or Massage?

 Does Flourish Chiropractic Spa Accept My HSA or FSA?

-Flourish Chiropractic Medical Spa accepts your HSA and FSA payments.
-We can also write you a prescription for your medical massage or other holistic treatments as long as it’s medically necessary and part of the treatment plan you and your provider agree upon.
+Flourish Chiropractic Medical Spa accepts HSA and FSA payments.
+We can also write you an LMN for your massage, medical massage, chiropractic care, or other holistic treatments as long as it’s medically necessary and part of the treatment plan you and your provider agree upon.